siwa-p/NPPES-Project/README.md

 # NPPES Healthcare Provider Analysis Project

-A comprehensive dat processing pipeline for analyzing healthcare providers across US counties using the National Plan and Provider Enumeration System (NPPES) data.
+A comprehensive data processing pipeline for analyzing healthcare providers across US counties using the National Plan and Provider Enumeration System (NPPES) data.

 ## 🎯 Project Overview

 This project processes and analyzes healthcare provider data to identify the distribution and types of healthcare providers in each US county.
-The solution includes data extraction, transformation, loading (ETL), and county-level aggregation with population data integration.
+The solution includes data extraction, transformation, loading (ETL), and county-level aggregation with population data.

 ## 🏗️ Architecture